 Moore estimates that Compuware could fetch $13 to $14 a share in a takeover.
 Elliott may also return to Compuware with a higher bid in the range of $12 to $12.50 a share, he said.

 Elliot Sloane, a spokesman for Elliott, declined to comment on Compuware’s potential to get other offers and whether it would consider raising its bid.
-The New York-based hedge fund now holds an 8.7 percent stake in the company, making it Compuware’s second-biggest shareholder (CPWR), according to data compiled by Bloomberg.
+The New York-based hedge fund now holds an 8.7 percent stake in the company, making it Compuware’s second-biggest shareholder (CPWR:US), according to data compiled by Bloomberg.

 Private-equity firms are likely drawn to Compuware’s free cash flow generation and the potential for cost cutting and asset sales, said Adam Friedman, a money manager at Rocky River, Ohio-based Integrity.
 The firm, which oversees about $3.5 billion, including Compuware shares, is owned by Munder Capital Management.